 Community Learning Garden

 We acknowledge that the NNEEC Community Learning Garden is established where long before today, there have been indigenous peoples who have inhabited and been the stewards of this place.
 In particular, we acknowledge the Anishinabewaki ᐊᓂᔑᓈᐯᐗᑭ Huron-Wendat, the Algonquin and Nipissing peoples of our region.
 We recognize and deeply appreciate their historic and ongoing connection to this place.
-We also recognize the contributions of Métis, Inuit, and other Indigenous peoples have made, both in shaping and strengthening this regional community in particular, and our province and country as a whole.

 The Community Learning Garden educates, inspires, and connects with a focus on producing food and herbs with environmentally sustainable, accessible means.
 We help grow regional awareness of the importance and benefits of locally, sustainably produced food.
 We encourage people to regionally source and grow their own food and teach about how-to's and the benefits, including health, economic and environmental.
 NNEEC's kitchen and conference facility offer ties with regional culinary field in this project.